The Changeling Hypothesis:

 We saw what he looked like upon his return to the wizarding world 10 years later.

 Voldemort was familiar with each incremental step of the process between those two points.
 And when he ran his hands over his newly-risen face after rising from the cauldron, he would have expected to discover the changes wrought by creating his most recent Horcrux.
+Which is to say, Nagini.
 The changes between the “molten wax” face that he wore upon his return from his first exile, and the “mask-like” face that he has worn since his second return are extreme enough to detect by touch, running those spidery hands over his face, as Harry watched him do.

 Even if, as I now suspect, there may have been a brief incremental stage between the wax image and the mask that came out of the cauldron which appeared the year before his first defeat (since I am now inclined to think that the Diary was actually the 5th Horcrux rather than the 1st).